AkhiLucky007/Movie-Recommender/README.md

 # Movie-Recommender
-An ML project to recommend movies
+Description:- An ML project to recommend movies